piyushagarwal08/JU-Notes/RPA.md

 ## Definition of Terms
 1. Storage ~> Abstract a key-value storage solution.The Storage Client API interface is compliant with the Object Storage cloud terminology.The API user should design the data with respect to a flat model(bucket like).
 2. Storage Provider ~> The underneath implementation of the persistence system, the storage wapped by the Storage Client API interface
-3. Storage Bucket ~> Bucket as it is described by the Object Storage concepts.By analogy with the traditional file systems, the bucket should be read as a disk volume
+3. Storage Bucket ~> Bucket as it is described by the Object Storage concepts.
+By analogy with the traditional file systems, the bucket should be read as a disk volume
 4. Storage Content ~> The actual data being persisted into the wrapped storage solution
 5. Storage Content Prefix ~> The mechanism to logically group the saved content under a single bucket
 6. Storage Location ~> It fully describes the location of the content inside the storage, that's the tuple (key,prefix,bucket).
 The key must be unique across the enclosing bucket